Corporate Governance Statement

 Some of the Audit Committee’s duties include:

-- reviewing the Company’s accounting policies and reports produced by internal and external audit functions;
+- reviewing the Group’s accounting policies and reports produced by internal and external audit functions;

-- considering whether the Company has followed appropriate accounting standards and made appropriate estimates and judgments, taking into account the views of the external auditor;
+- considering whether the Company has followed appropriate accounting standards and made appropriate estimates and judgements, taking into account the views of the external auditor;

 - reporting its views to the Board of Directors if it is not satisfied with any aspect of the proposed financial reporting by the Company;